Last Updated on by

 Alternative Treks to Machu Picchu

-If you are not able to plan in advance to hike the classic Inca trail there are still other hiking options for getting to Machu Picchu.
+If you are not able to book the Inca Trail in advance and find yourself in Cusco, there are still other hiking options for getting to Machu Picchu.

 Salkantay Trek to Machu Picchu